 Recovery Manager (RMAN)

 The Java pool stores session-specific Java code and Java Virtual Machine (JVM) data.

-The Streams pool provides memory for Oracle Streams processes.
+The Streams pool provides memory for Oracle Advanced Queuing (AQ) and replication processes.

 Process-private memory includes memory used for operations such as sorting and hash joins.